 The projected changes in average temperature imply changes in unusually high or low temperatures as well.
-This assessment of extreme temperatures relies on two aggregated sets of temperature data: a set of stable urban, semi-urban, and rural stations (hereafter referred to as index stations) and a set with one composite station per county.
+This assessment of extreme temperatures relies on two aggregated sets of temperature data: a set of stable stations (hereafter referred to as index stations) and a set with one composite station per county.